Pepsi-Cola was originally called “Brad’s Drink.”

-At the request of reader AMR, this weekend's "Feel Art Again" post features British sculptor Anish Kapoor (born 1954).
+At the request of reader Becci, this weekend's edition of "Feel Art Again" features Tokihiro SatÅ.

 Taking a moment away from odd uses of a piano keyboard, here are 13 super cool computer keyboards and 15 more that are awfully strange.

 In case you weren't obsessively refreshing mentalfloss.com all week, here's what you missed:

 Before you head out for your Memorial Day festivities, have some fun watching the some of the biggest viral video stars of all time.